cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 order: 1
 -->

-# Anatomy of an Cosmos SDK Application
+# Anatomy of a Cosmos SDK Application

 This document describes the core parts of a Cosmos SDK application.
 Throughout the document, a placeholder application named `app` will be used. {synopsis}

 ## Node Client

-The Daemon, or [Full-Node Client](../core/node.md), is the core process of an Cosmos SDK-based blockchain.
+The Daemon, or [Full-Node Client](../core/node.md), is the core process of a Cosmos SDK-based blockchain.
 Participants in the network run this process to initialize their state-machine, connect with other full-nodes and update their state-machine as new blocks come in.

 ```
                 ^  +-------------------------------+  ^